Malek74/Pack-N-Quack/README.md

 ## Contributing

-We’re thrilled that you’re interested in contributing to **DuckTourism**!
+We’re thrilled that you’re interested in contributing to **Pack-N-Quack**!
 Your contributions help make this project better for everyone.
 Whether you’re fixing bugs, improving documentation, or suggesting new features, your support is greatly appreciated.

 ### How to Contribute

-Follow these steps to contribute to DuckTourism:
+Follow these steps to contribute to Pack-N-Quack:

 1. **Fork the Repository**

-   Click the **Fork** button at the top right of this repository’s page to create your own copy of DuckTourism.
+   Click the **Fork** button at the top right of this repository’s page to create your own copy of Pack-N-Quack.

 2. **Clone Your Fork**